 The budget for each manager has been customised recognising each strategy’s typical opportunity set.

 It should be noted that there may be exceptions as managers can request to move to a position above the maximum allowable level of carbon intensity.
 Exceptions may be approved by Vision Super if a manager can make a sufficiently strong argument that its portfolio could breach its carbon budget and still be consistent with the transition to net zero.
-For example, if a manager wished to investment in a cement company that was a leader in a low or no emissions production technology that was likely to be important in moving to a net zero outcome.
+For example, if a manager wished to invest in a cement company that was a leader in a low or no emissions production technology that was likely to be important in moving to a net zero outcome.